blacklanternsecurity/bbot/docs/scanning/events.md

 | WAF                 | 0                     | 1                     |                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                          | wafw00f                                                                                                                                                                                                                                                                                                                                                                                                                                                     |
 | WEBSCREENSHOT       | 0                     | 1                     |                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                          | gowitness                                                                                                                                                                                                                                                                                                                                                                                                                                                   |
 <!-- END BBOT EVENTS -->

+## Findings Vs. Vulnerabilties

+BBOT has a sharp distinction between Findings and Vulnerabilities:

+**Vulnerability**

+* There's a higher standard for what is allowed to be a vulnerability.
+They should be considered **confirmed** and **actionable​** - no additional confirmation required
+* They are always assigned a severity.
+The possible severities are: LOW, MEDIUM, HIGH, or CRITICAL​

+**FINDING​**

+* Findings can range anywhere from "slightly interesting behavior" to "likely, but unconfirmed vulnerability"​
+* Are often false positives

+By making this separation, actionable vulnerabilities can be identified quickly in the midst of a large scan